comit-network/RFCs/RFC-002-SWAP.md

 ### Alice & Bob

 Participants of the atomic swap.
-Alice and Bob intends to exchange two different assets via an atomic swap.
+Alice and Bob intend to exchange two different assets via an atomic swap.
 Alice and Bob may refer to both the users and the COMIT nodes proceeding with the swap.

 ### Ledger

 A device on which asset transactions are held.
-Typically, the Bitcoin or Ethereum network.
+Typically, the Bitcoin or Ethereum networks.

-This RFC assumes that the ledger has basic properties described as part of [this section](#terminology).
+This RFC assumes that a ledger has basic properties described as part of [this section](#terminology).

 ### Asset

 A currency or valuable item that can be owned and transferred.

-Typically, Bitcoin, Ether, ERC-20 token.
+Typically, Bitcoin, Ether or an ERC-20 token.

 ### Alpha Ledger (recip.
 Asset)